Cleft lip and palate

 - the genes a child inherits from their parents (although most cases are a one-off)

-- smoking during pregnancy or drinking alcohol during pregnancy
+- smoking in pregnancy or drinking alcohol while pregnant

 - obesity during pregnancy